weecology/pydataweaver/docs/introduction.rst

 ==========

-The Data Weaver Project
+The DataWeaver Project
 =======================

-The Data weaver is a Python tool that offers a simple to use, clean and a robust data integration platform.
+The Dataweaver is a Python tool that offers a simple to use, clean and a robust data integration platform.

-The Data Weaver supports data integration of spatial datasets (Raster and Vector data), as well as tabular datasets.
+The Pydataeaver supports data integration of spatial datasets (Raster and Vector data), as well as tabular datasets.

 Problem solving in science involves and requires studying entities using